Prakash2819/Prakash2819/README.md

   <img width="24" src="https://cdn-icons-png.flaticon.com/512/3001/3001758.png" alt="About Me">&nbsp;&nbsp;About Me
 </h2>

-I'm a Software Engineer who loves building mobile apps, backend systems, and exploring DevOps practices.
-I find joy in crafting clean solutions that just work, automating the repetitive stuff, and making apps that feel natural to use.
-Whether I'm coding a mobile feature, designing a backend API, or setting up deployment pipelines, I'm always looking for that perfect balance of simplicity and effectiveness.
-My projects are driven by a genuine curiosity about how things work and how they can work better.
+I'm a DevOps Engineer who enjoys building scalable infrastructure, automating deployment processes, and enhancing system reliability.
+I specialize in designing CI/CD pipelines, container orchestration, and cloud-based environments that make development faster and more efficient.
+My focus is on creating solutions that balance simplicity, performance, and resilience — driven by a curiosity to understand how systems work and how to make them work better.

 <h2>
   <img width="24" src="https://cdn-icons-png.flaticon.com/512/6295/6295417.png" alt="Skills">&nbsp;&nbsp;Technical Skills